London St Patrick's Festival

 Every year, we encourage people to line the streets from Piccadilly to Trafalgar Square at midday to cheer on the annual parade.

 If you’ve not been before, it’s a sight to behold.
 There’ll be everything from London Irish sports clubs and dance schools to marching bands, community groups and pageantry.
+Here’s a list of everyone who is taking part.
 This year, we’ll also be welcoming master storytellers Macnas.
 They’re renowned for putting on big, bold visual spectacles.
 So don’t miss it!
+Click the route map below to download.

 Main stage highlights